 Instead of cash, donors can use appreciated stocks, bonds and/or mutual fund shares they have held “long term” (more than one year) to make their gift.
 They will be able to claim a federal income tax charitable deduction for the full, appreciated value of the securities (not the lesser amount they originally paid for them) and remove taxable assets from their estate.
 In addition, they will pay no capital gains tax on the transaction.
 This means the after-tax cost is less than a gift of cash.

-Make an extraordinary gift to transfer the burden and expense of managing your property and remove a large asset from your taxable estate at the same time by gifting real estate to University of Mount Olive.
+Make an extraordinary gift to transfer the burden and expense of managing your property and remove a large asset from your taxable estate at the same time by gifting real estate to the University of Mount Olive.
 A real estate gift can be made outright or can fund a life income arrangement.
 Donors can receive immediate tax deductions while eliminating capital gains taxes.
-If you are interested in gifting real estate to the College, please let us know.
+If you are interested in gifting real estate to the University, please let us know.

 Retained Life Estates

 Giving real estate while retaining a life estate allows you to donate the title to a personal residence or farm while maintaining the right to live in or use the property for your lifetime or for a term of years.
 In exchange, you receive an immediate income tax deduction based on the fair market value of the property minus the present value of the retained life estate.
 This also removes taxable assets from your estate.
-If you are interested in gifting real estate with a retained life estate to the College, please let us know.
+If you are interested in gifting real estate with a retained life estate to the University, please let us know.

-Gifts can be made by naming the College as the beneficiary of a portion of or the whole retirement account (IRA, 401K, etc.).
+Gifts can be made by naming the University as the beneficiary of a portion of or the whole retirement account (IRA, 401K, etc.).
 Withdrawals can continue to be made during your lifetime, and you can change the beneficiary at any time, if circumstances change.
-Income and estate tax on the remaining balance of your retirement plan will be avoided and by gifting your retirement account (the most-taxed asset of your estate) to the College, you can leave more favorably taxed property to your heirs.
+Income and estate tax on the remaining balance of your retirement plan will be avoided and by gifting your retirement account (the most-taxed asset of your estate) to the University, you can leave more favorably taxed property to your heirs.

-A gift of life insurance can be made by naming University of Mount Olive the irrevocable owner and beneficiary of a policy.
+A gift of life insurance can be made by naming the University of Mount Olive the irrevocable owner and beneficiary of a policy.
 If the College is named the owner of a paid-up policy or a policy with internal cash value on which future payments are owed, the donor may claim a charitable deduction.
 If the donated policy still requires premium payments, we will need to pay them to keep the policy in force.
 The donor can make outright gifts to us to pay future premiums as they are due for additional tax deductions.

-You may choose to give valuable assets to University of Mount Olive that you no longer want to insure or maintain.
+You may choose to give valuable assets to the University of Mount Olive that you no longer want to insure or maintain.
 This can be in the form of artwork, collectibles, books, equipment or other items of tangible personal property.
-With a few exceptions, a completed gift will yield a charitable deduction for the items’ fair market value, with no capital gains liability to you or to the College.
+With a few exceptions, a completed gift will yield a charitable deduction for the items’ fair market value, with no capital gains liability to you or to the University.

 Ways to Make a Planned Gift

-For many donors, a bequest is the simplest and most realistic way of making a significant gift to University of Mount Olive.
+For many donors, a bequest is the simplest and most realistic way of making a significant gift to the University of Mount Olive.
 The bequest may be in the form of cash, securities, real estate, tangible personal property or other assets.
-You may provide for University of Mount Olive by creating a new will, adding a codicil to your present will, or including University of Mount Olive in your revocable trust.
+You may provide for the University of Mount Olive by creating a new will, adding a codicil to your present will, or including the University of Mount Olive in your revocable trust.
 To ensure that your exact intentions are carried out, wills, codicils, and trusts should be prepared by or with the assistance of an attorney.

 General Bequest Language

-“I give, devise and bequeath to University of Mount Olive, an educational institution incorporated under the laws of the State of North Carolina, located at 634 Henderson Street, Mount Olive, North Carolina 28365 ______ percent of my estate or ______ dollars.
+“I give, devise and bequeath to the University of Mount Olive, an educational institution incorporated under the laws of the State of North Carolina, located at 634 Henderson Street, Mount Olive, North Carolina 28365 ______ percent of my estate or ______ dollars.
 This gift may be used to further the educational objectives of University of Mount Olive in such a manner as the Trustees of the College may direct.”

 Charitable Gift Annuity

-A gift annuity may be especially appealing if you want to supplement your retirement income and make a gift to University of Mount Olive.
+A gift annuity may be especially appealing if you want to supplement your retirement income and make a gift to the University of Mount Olive.
 It is also an ideal way to fund a college endowment that can bear your name or someone you designate in perpetuity.
-University of Mount Olive issues gift annuities in amounts of $5,000 and greater.
+The University of Mount Olive issues gift annuities in amounts of $5,000 and greater.

 Charitable Remainder Trust

 A charitable remainder trust is a life income gift that provides you with annual income and substantial tax savings.
 You can transfer property irrevocably to a charitable remainder trust and specify how the income and principal are to be distributed.
 The trust can be funded with cash, securities, real estate or other marketable personal property.
 You avoid capital gains tax on the transfer to the trust, thereby leaving the entire value of the gift available to be reinvested to benefit the named life beneficiary.
-You can establish a charitable remainder trust at University of Mount Olive with a gift $25,000 or more, and you choose the area or endowment at the College that the trust assets will ultimately support.
+You can establish a charitable remainder trust at University of Mount Olive with a gift $25,000 or more, and you choose the area or endowment at the University that the trust assets will ultimately support.